Safety First

 Avalanche Awareness

-- Know current conditions
+- Know current conditions (read our full avalanche awareness article)

 - Recognize avalanche terrain